In this in-depth guide we review some of the latest products to help you find the best inflatable hot tub available this year.

 Very Light and Transportable Spa

-Furthermore, this model has two rigid handles which can help you move or relocate this empty unit with ease.
+Furthermore, similar to the GoPlus hot tub, this inflatable hot tub has two rigid handles which can help you move or relocate this empty unit with ease.

 Thus, it’s more mobile because of the fact that it’s slightly lighter than a full hot tub.